FC Pinzgau: The Austrian Underdogs With The American Dream

 The likes of Sheffield United – who were in England’s third tier as recently as 2017 but are now vying for Europa League qualification – and Leicester City, arguably the greatest underdog achievers of them all, are far from the forefront of their thinking.

-Instead, Austrian Regionalliga West outfit FC Pinzgau Saalfelden – or FCPS for short – have an inspiration a lot closer to home when it comes to plotting out their plan towards the top of Austrian football and the lucrative potential that comes with it.
+Instead, Austrian Regionalliga West outfit FC Pinzgau Saalfelden – or FCPS for short – have an inspiration a lot closer to home when it comes to plotting out their plan towards the top of European football and the lucrative potential that comes with it.

 That team is Linzer Athletik-Sport-Klub, better known as LASK, who were brought to the attention of the world earlier this year when they were drawn against Manchester United in the knockout stages of this season’s Europa League.